 It has always been the hope of the people of God that the Lord would deliver them out of judgment, that those who are in Christ Jesus will not know that condemnation fury.
 But here are these believers and somebody has convinced them they're in the Day of the Lord and the obvious reaction is, what happened to the rapture?
 We're supposed to be out of here before this deal starts.
 And now they're really confused.
 Panic sets in because they think they're in the day of the Lord.

 Let's look then closely at these first two verses and see how Paul faces this issue.
 "Now we request you, brethren, with regard to the coming of our Lord Jesus Christ and our gathering together to Him."
 Stop right there.

 And what did it do to them?
-In verse 2 at the very beginning, they had been quickly shaken from their composure and disturbed.
+Verse 2 at the very beginning, they had been quickly shaken from their composure and disturbed.
 Very strong terminology here, it is very graphic terminology.
-The first verb...first you see the word quickly, hastily, rashly shaken.
+The first verb...
+First you see the word “quickly,” hastily, rashly, shaken.
 "From your composure," the word composure in the Greek is mind.
-Shaken means to be broken loose.
+“Shaken” means to be broken loose.
 It can be used of a rocking motion that shakes a ship, tossing it on the stormy waves.
 It can be used of a building that disintegrates under an earthquake.
 It can be used of a ship that is tied to a mooring and it breaks loose and begins to be tossed by the surf.
 To put it in the vernacular, you've lost your mind, you've gotten cut loose from your moorings.
 You're flipping and flopping all over everywhere.
 You're falling apart, tossed wildly.
 You've lost your mental balance over this.
-You're running amuck, you're operating on emotion, anxiety and fear.
-Pretty severe condition.
+You're running amok, you're operating on emotion, anxiety and fear, pretty severe condition.

 You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).